Anomalous Magnetoresistance beyond the Julli\`ere Model for Spin Selectivity in Chiral Molecules

-Finally, in the absence of SOC, $s_1=0$, the MR is exactly zero (see Fig. S8 in Ref.\cite{ref41}), and the CISS disappears, no matter how we change the structural parameters or whether the MPE is considered.
+Finally, in the absence of SOC, $s_1=0$, the MR is exactly zero (see Figure S9 in the Supporting Information), and the CISS disappears, no matter how we change the structural parameters or whether the MPE is considered.
 This means that the extremely weak SOC plays a pivotal role for the CISS and the MPE is the determining factor for $MR>P_{FM}$.
-Also, $MR>P_{FM}$ remains even in the presence of significant twist angle disorder as long as the MPE is included (see Fig. S9 in Ref.\cite{ref41}).
-Conductance dependence on FM magnetization direction is investigated (see Fig. S10 in Ref.\cite{ref41}).
-Furthermore, we investigate the double-stranded DNA with the MPE, and show $MR>P_{FM}$ at the extremely weak SOC (see Sec.
-S2, Fig. S11 and Fig. S12 in Ref.\cite{ref41}), which validates the robustness and general applicability of our theoretical framework.
+Also, $MR>P_{FM}$ remains even in the presence of significant twist angle disorder as long as the MPE is included (see Figure S10 in the Supporting Information).
+Conductance dependence on FM magnetization direction is investigated (see Figure S11 in the Supporting Information).
+Furthermore, we investigate the double-stranded DNA with the MPE, and show $MR>P_{FM}$ at the extremely weak SOC (see Section S2, Figure S12 and Figure S13 in the Supporting Information), which validates the robustness and general applicability of our theoretical framework.

-\emph{Conclusions}\textemdash In conclusion, the observation of MR beyond the Jullière model for spin selectivity in chiral molecules has puzzled the community for one decade, and here we propose a solution to this problem by taking into account the MPE.
+In conclusion, the observation of MR beyond the Jullière model for spin selectivity in chiral molecules has puzzled the community for one decade, and here we propose a solution to this problem by taking into account the MPE.
 Due to the MPE, the nonmagnetic-FM interface is shifted, leading to significant modification of the FM polarization and the device MR far beyond the polarization of the FM electrode.
 Using a standard numerical approach, we show that the MR indeed exceeds the FM polarization in a wide range of model parameters, even for extremely weak SOC.
-These results are in good agreement with experimental observations and are expected to end the dispute on the issue of the origin of the CISS.\\
+These results are in good agreement with experimental observations and are expected to end the dispute on the issue of the origin of the CISS.
+Ultimately, we also hope that the aforementioned results can be verified using first-principles calculations in the future.\citep{ref_AFM2025,ref_revarxiv_2025}